Healthy aging and independence

 Bladder control

 As we age, bladder control can become a concern.
-According to the CDC,2 more than 40% of people 65 years and older have reported issues.
-Yet, they haven’t spoken to their providers.
-There are treatments for incontinence.
+We’ve provided a list of suggestions to help you speak comfortably with your provider.
 To stay on top of your health, make sure to talk to your provider today.

 Conversations starters: